-Applications will be examined by a Selection Committee, appointed by the Authority empowered to conclude contracts of employment (AECCE), solely based on the information provided.
+Applications will be examined by a selection committee appointed by the Authority empowered to conclude contracts of employment (AECCE).

-The Selection Committee will draw up a reserve list of candidates who meet the eligibility criteria, in alphabetical order.
+The selection committee will draw up a list of candidates who meet criteria 1 to 4 above.

 The inclusion of candidates in the list submitted to the AECCE does not, in any way, constitute an entitlement to recruitment.

-Applications must be drafted in English or French and submitted only via the online form provided at the bottom of the Call (EN or FR) available on the ECA’s Job Opportunities page (under ‘Open positions’):
+Applications must be drafted in English or French and submitted only via the online form provided at the bottom of the call for expressions of interest (EN or FR) available on the ECA’s Job Opportunities page (under ‘Open positions’):

-— an up-to-date CV (maximum 5 pages), which must be in the ‘Europass’ format
+— an up-to-date CV (maximum 3 pages), in the ‘Europass’ format

-Please note that only the information provided in your CV and motivation letter shall be taken into account when evaluating your application.
+Please note that only the information provided in your CV and motivation letter will be taken into account when evaluating your application.

-The details provided in the application are considered true and correct and will therefore be binding for the applicant.
+The details provided in each application will be considered true and correct and will therefore be binding on the applicant.

-The candidates have to be able, upon request, to produce written evidence of their qualifications, professional experience and current duties if deemed necessary.
+Applicants must be able, on request, to produce written evidence of their qualifications, professional experience and current duties if deemed necessary.

-Interested applicants should complete their online application in time.
-We strongly advise applicants not to wait until the last few hours to apply.
-Experience has shown that the system may become overloaded closer to the deadline for applications.
-It may therefore prove difficult to apply on time.
+To ensure that your application is completed on time, we strongly advise you not to wait until the last few hours to apply.
+Experience has shown that the system may become overloaded as the deadline approaches.

 Any application failing to adhere strictly to these instructions will be rejected.